ilkkamtk/web-ohjelmoinnin-perusteet/SpecialOperators.md

 const value = defaultValue || 'Fallback Value';
 ```

-In the example above, if `defaultValue` is falsy (null, undefined, 0, empty string, etc.), the logical OR operator will return `'Fallback Value'`.
+In the example above, if `defaultValue` is falsy (null, undefined, 0, -0, 0n, empty string, false, NaN), the logical OR operator will return `'Fallback Value'`.

 #### Examples of Combined Usage